 - Sketch out what you want – make a material list if you choose to DIY.

 - Make a shopping list – get quotes if DIY

 - Prepare the site–level or install footers if necessary.

 - Gather materials and tools

-- Begin to build – have your helpers on hand
+- Begin to build – have your helper on hand.

-Maintenance is another concern to think about.
-How often do you want to scrape, sand, stain or paint the pergola?
+- Maintenance is another concern to think about.
+How often do you want to scrape, sand, stain, or paint your pergola?
 If you’re not into that, consider using a material for the posts and beams that requires little to no maintenance like aluminum for example.